echamudi/bon-jisho/test/manual-testing.md

     - The search images button MUST be clickable.
     - The search sentences in weblio MUST be clickable.
 ### Special Features on Some Pages
+- 根本
+  - Explore other definitions (same writings) MUST be clickable.
 - 星鴉
   - The alternative reading and writing links MUST redirect to the corresponding pages.
 - 阿呆陀羅